vasfvitor/cr-blog-ancms/src/pages/posts/index.md

 ---
-title: Using Netlify CMS with an Astro site
+title: Using Netlify CMS with an Astro siteeeeee
 publishDate: 16 May 2022
 author: Chris Swithinbank
 authorURL: https://twitter.com/swithinbank